unfoldingWord-dev/translationStudio-Info/docs/translationNotes.rst

 The white square or rectangle boxes are known as cards.
 Each of the cards in a row contains the information pertaining to the same chunk, or part of, the chapter.

+Navigation
+^^^^^^^^^^^^

+On the left in the green bar are the navigation tools.
+Here is the action when each is used:

+* Top up-arrow against line –  go to the beginning of the book

+* Open up-arrow (chevron) – back one chapter in the book (the navigation is up or before in the book)

+* Closed up-arrow – back one chunk in the book (or before in the book than the top chunk shown)

+* White box – type in the chapter number, press enter, to go directly to that chapter.

+* Closed down-arrow – forward one chunk in the book (or after in the book than the top chunk shown)

+* Open down-arrow (chevron) – forward one chapter in the book (the navigation is down or later in the book)

+* Top down-arrow against line – go to the end of the book

 Columns
 ^^^^^^^